Victim: On the show they caught him!

-- A man whose obituary is mistakenly run in the paper is arrested when he hits the editor for refusing to correct it.
+- In "Obituary", a man whose obituary is mistakenly run in the paper is arrested when he hits the editor for refusing to correct it.

 - Required Spinoff Crossover: Dietrich turns up in a Fish episode.

-- Ripped from the Headlines: Most of the cases were loosely based on Real Life stories.
+- Ripped from the Headlines: Many episodes were loosely based on Real Life stories.